transcendentaloop/awesome-llm-projects/README.md

 - [AudioGPT](https://github.com/AIGC-Audio/AudioGPT "AudioGPT: Understanding and Generating Speech, Music, Sound, and Talking Head") 8840
 - [awesome-postgres](https://github.com/dhamaniasad/awesome-postgres "A curated list of awesome PostgreSQL software, libraries, tools and resources, inspired by awesome-mysql") 8822
 - [awesome-scala](https://github.com/lauris/awesome-scala "A community driven list of useful Scala libraries, frameworks and software.")
 8777
 - [RWKV-LM](https://github.com/BlinkDL/RWKV-LM "RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
-So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.")
+So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, fast training, \"infinite\" ctx_len, and free sentence embedding.")
 8764
 - [DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map "DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references! ") 8739
 - [awesome-ai-painting](https://github.com/hua1995116/awesome-ai-painting "AI绘画资料合集（包含国内外可使用平台、使用教程、参数教程、部署教程、业界新闻等等） stable diffusion tutorial、disco diffusion tutorial、 AI Platform") 8668
 - [Android_Data](https://github.com/Freelander/Android_Data "Some Android learning materials, hoping to help you learn Android development.")
 8632